A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 \section{Bandits and Dynamic Pricing}

-This chapter focuses on in-field reinforcement learning (Section~\ref{section:language}), where, unlike the simulator-based training of preceding chapters, the agent learns directly from interactions with real customers and \textit{exploration} is a real cost that must be balanced against \textit{exploitation}.
-A seller faces $T$ customers in sequence, setting a price for each and observing only whether the customer bought.\footnote{\citet{Rothschild1974} posed pricing under demand uncertainty as a two-armed bandit problem.
-His insight was that a \textit{myopic} seller can get stuck at a suboptimal price forever, because exploiting the currently best-looking price generates no information about alternatives.} The seller does not observe the customer's willingness to pay. \textit{Regret}, the total revenue gap between the seller's policy and the best fixed price in hindsight, is the central measure: if the optimal fixed price earns $r^*$ per customer, a policy with regret $R(T)$ earns $T r^* - R(T)$ in total.
-The central question is how fast $R(T)$ shrinks as the seller accumulates purchase data, and how structural assumptions about demand affect this rate.
+Dynamic pricing is the canonical in-field reinforcement-learning problem for economics.
+Unlike simulator-based training, the agent learns from real customers, so \textit{exploration} is not an abstract sampling cost: a bad price loses revenue today and may affect the customer relationship.
+A seller faces $T$ customers in sequence, sets one price for each customer, and observes only whether the customer bought.\footnote{\citet{Rothschild1974} posed pricing under demand uncertainty as a two-armed bandit problem.
+His insight was that a \textit{myopic} seller can get stuck at a suboptimal price forever, because exploiting the currently best-looking price generates no information about alternatives.} The seller does not observe the customer's willingness to pay.\footnote{\citet{denBoer2015} surveys dynamic pricing with demand uncertainty across operations research, marketing, computer science and econometrics, recovering much of the older literature on the problem.
+This chapter is narrower, asking which economic structures sharpen the regret rate.}

+\textit{Regret}, the total revenue gap between the seller's policy and the best benchmark price or pricing rule, is the central measure.
+If the benchmark earns $r^*$ per customer, a policy with regret $R(T)$ earns $T r^* - R(T)$ in total.
+The central question is what economic structure turns pricing from a slow arm-learning problem into a fast demand-learning problem.
+With no useful structure, regret is polynomial in $T$.
+With enough structure, such as well-separated parametric demand, sparse contextual demand, revealed-preference bounds, or smooth monotone demand curves, learning can be much faster.
+But the assumptions matter, since an unknown noise distribution, strategic buyers, or fairness constraints can restore high regret even when the demand model looks rich.

+The Engine Replacement MDP does not appear because a bandit has no action-dependent state transition.
+Removing that transition is the defining reduction from an MDP to the model studied here.